 There are several United States commemorative coins, medals and medallions that celebrate the lives and accomplishments of Black activists, athletes, educators, entertainers, inventors, leaders and patriots as well as seminal events and institutions in Black History.
-These coins, medals and medallions are a part of The Museum Of UnCut Funk Collection and are currently traveling to museums and cultural centers across the country as a part of our For The Love Of Money: Blacks On U.S. Currency exhibition.
+These coins, medals and medallions are a part of the Museum Of UnCut Funk Collection and are currently traveling to museums and cultural centers across the country as a part of our For The Love Of Money: Black Icons On U.S. Currency exhibition.

 A Congressional Gold Medal is an award bestowed by the United States Congress through legislation, or Public Law, that is signed by the President of the United States.
 Congressional Gold Medals are produced by the United States Mint.
 The Congressional Gold Medal and the Presidential Medal of Freedom are the two highest civilian awards that can be bestowed by the United States government.

 The Congressional Gold Medal is awarded to persons “who have performed an achievement that has an impact on American history and culture that is likely to be recognized as a major achievement in the recipient’s field long after the achievement.”
 American citizenship is not a requirement.

 All Congressional Gold Medal legislation must be cosponsored by at least two-thirds of the Members of the House and at least 67 Senators.

 Congressional Gold Medals are designed by the United States Mint to specifically commemorate the person and achievement for which the medal is awarded.
 Medals are therefore different in appearance, and there is no standard design.

 Congress authorizes the United States Mint to produce bronze replicas of Congressional Gold Medals for purchase by the public.
 The dates below reflect when the bronze medal replicas were introduced.

 Twenty Black history icons and seminal events and institutions have been awarded a Congressional Gold Medal and memorialized on commemorative bronze medal replicas.